-In the Academy Award winning movie Elmer Gantry (1960), the hard-drinking, womanizing, wannabe preacher Elmer wanders into a black church mid-service.
+In the Academy Award-winning movie Elmer Gantry (1960), the hard-drinking, womanizing, wannabe preacher Elmer wanders into a black church mid-service.
 Even today’s viewers, long removed from segregation and Jim Crowe, can relate to the suspenseful tension of this scene.
 It’s eerily reminiscent of the lone white supremacist who found his way into the Mother Emanuel church in Charleston, South Carolina and murdered nine people at a prayer meeting.

 A white man in a black church is an anomaly in America, like a gentile trespassing in Solomon’s Temple.
 It’s a sacred space that feels foreign, and as such is an awkward reminder of white privilege.
 Black people in a predominately white society have to navigate white culture out of necessity, whereas white people only seem to have limited exposure to theirs, and may insist that it’s the same religion and deep down there are no differences.

 But that changed for many upon hearing President Obama’s eulogy of Clementa Pinckney.
 Like a reverse Elmer Gantry, the President brought the black church to white America through a viral video, closing with a solo of “Amazing Grace”, in which the congregation joined.
 Most Americans have rarely had this kind of glimpse into the black church.
-Obama delivered a typical message of Christian grace, but it was distinctly flavored with the African American experience, including their church history:
+Obama delivered a typical message of Christian grace, but it was distinctly flavored with the African-American experience, including their church history:

-“The church is and always has been the center of African American life, a place to call our own in a too-often hostile world, a sanctuary from so many hardships.
-Over the course of centuries, black churches served as hush harbors, where slaves could worship in safety, praise houses, where their free descendants could gather and shout “Hallelujah,” rest stops for the weary along the Underground Railroad, bunkers for the foot soldiers of the civil-rights movement.
+“The church is and always has been the center of African-American life, a place to call our own in a too-often hostile world, a sanctuary from so many hardships.
+Over the course of centuries, black churches served as hush harbors, where slaves could worship in safety, praise houses, where their free descendants could gather and shout “Hallelujah,” rest stops for the weary along the Underground Railroad, bunkers for the foot soldiers of the civil rights movement.
 They have been and continue to be community centers, where we organize for jobs and justice, places of scholarship and network, places where children are loved and fed and kept out of harms way, and told that they are beautiful and smart and taught that they matter.”

 The terms “white church” or “black church” can generate knee-jerk reactions, especially from white Christians.
-“White church” not so much–even if the church is 100% Caucasian we tend not to think of it as “white”; however, a predominately black church can’t seem to escape that label.
+White church not so much–even if the church is 100 percent Caucasian we tend not to think of it as white; however, a predominately black church can’t seem to escape that label.
 In a country that has successfully desegregated the military and public schools, the continued segregation in one of America’s most sacred institutions is a painful reminder of how deep our racial divide still is.
 For those who want to insist racism is over and drive out the demons of white guilt, the existence of the “black church” is problematic.
-They may question why there are even still black churches or black schools, failing to understand that these came about in a time when blacks were denied the basic rights just to learn or worship.
+They may question why there are still black churches or black schools, failing to understand these came about in a time when blacks were denied the basic rights to learn or worship.